Rhinoplasty – Procedure, Recovery & Risks

 The best way to find out is to contact your insurance and find out.
 Your plastic surgeon can tell you as well.

-If the insurance tells you that it might cover part of the cost they will most likely ask for detailed examination by one of their own health professional or will consult with your doctor.
+If the insurance tells you that it might cover part of the cost they will most likely ask for detailed examination by one of their own health professionals or will consult with your doctor.

 Even though the initial swelling around the nose area subsides within a few weeks it can take some time for your new appearance to fully refine.
 In some cases, it can take up to a year.